stevenmilne/stevenmilne.github.com/_speakers/laura.md

 blog:
 ---

-Wearable technology may seem like the latest consumer gadgets that has little relevance in a business environment or to the average Joe Bloggs.
-However, wearing a piece of kit, that allows data to be captured, digitalised, stored and catalogued is invaluable and a real step change in the way we do things.
+<p>Wearable technology may seem like the latest consumer gadgets that has little relevance in a business environment or to the average Joe Bloggs.
+However, wearing a piece of kit, that allows data to be captured, digitalised, stored and catalogued is invaluable and a real step change in the way we do things.</p>

-Laura currently works for Aberdeen based IT services provider <a href="http://www.ifb.net/">IFB</a>, managing the marketing of their key services.
-Laura keeps a keen eye on the technology industry; the trends, new concepts and the latest gadget and often blogs and runs events on what’s new in the industry.
+<p>Laura currently works for Aberdeen based IT services provider <a href="http://www.ifb.net/">IFB</a>, managing the marketing of their key services.
+Laura keeps a keen eye on the technology industry; the trends, new concepts and the latest gadget and often blogs and runs events on what’s new in the industry.</p>